Super-heated first order phase transitions: Super-heating: generalities

-Here $V_{\rm min}$ is equal to the gain in energy going from the metastable minimum to the origin, while $V_b$ is the value of the potential at the barrier.
+{where we recall that $\varphi_b=\phi_b/T$ and $V_b=V(\phi_b)$.} Here $V_{\rm min}$ is equal to the gain in energy going from the metastable minimum to the origin, while $V_b$ is the value of the potential at the barrier.

-Another condition to be checked is the tunnelling rate towards the origin for a field configuration starting in the local minimum at high temperature.
+Another condition to be checked is the {nucleation} rate towards the origin for a field configuration starting in the local minimum at high temperature.
 The action is scale invariant in the limit $T\gg M$, and reads

-where $\tilde a$'s are the coefficients of the potential expanded around the minimum $\phi_*(T)$, and they can be expressed in terms of the $a_i$'s, with $\tilde a_4=a_4$.
-Instead, here $B$ is the value of the bounce action for the dimensionless field $\varphi$ in dimensionless three-dimensional euclidean distance $z$,
+{This expression follows from the standard result for the three–dimensional Euclidean action of a quartic potential, \( S_3/T = 4\pi\, (a_2^{3/2}/a_3)\, B(a_2 a_4 / a_3^2), \) which is usually derived when studying {nucleation} from the origin toward a non-zero vacuum expectation value, see \cite{Sarid:1998sn}.
+In the present case, however, we are interested in the inverse process, namely the {nucleation} from the metastable minimum at $\phi=\phi_*(T)$ back to the origin.
+This is conveniently described by expanding the finite-temperature effective potential around the local minimum $\phi_*(T)$ and identifying the coefficients of the resulting quartic expansion.
+The quantities $\tilde a_i$ denote these expansion coefficients, which can be expressed in terms of the original parameters $a_i$ of the potential, with $\tilde a_4 = a_4$.} Instead, here $B$ is the value of the bounce action for the dimensionless field $\varphi$ in dimensionless three-dimensional Euclidean distance $z$,

 where $\varphi$ solves the equation of motion with boundary conditions $\varphi'(z=0)=0$ with null initial velocity and $\varphi(z\to \infty)=0$, with $B(0)=3.474$ numerically.
 In our example $\kappa \in [0,2/9)$, and the numerical result is shown in figure \ref{fig:bounce3d}.
 We notice two interesting limits of eq.~\eqref{eq:S3}.
 First, when $\epsilon\to 0$ the two minima are degenerate and we are approaching the thin-wall limit, where the action diverges.
 In particular, we find that $B(2/9-x) \propto x^{-3/2}$ for small $x$.
 Second, when $\epsilon$ is made arbitrarily large, this corresponds instead to the thick-wall limit, where $B$ approaches a constant.
 Curiously in this limit the action is suppressed as $\epsilon^{-7/2}$ as $\epsilon$ gets larger and larger.
 This suppression of the action is due to the lowering of the barrier and its vicinity to the minimum in this limit, as shown in \eqref{eq:limits}.
-This suppression is contrasted by possible large values of $a_2/\sqrt{\Delta}$, which pushes the barrier away from the origin.
-In both limits, and also away from them, we see that at extremely high-temperature the Euclidean action $S_3/T$ is independent from temperature.
+This suppression is contrasted by possible large values of $a_2/\sqrt{\Delta}$, which push the barrier away from the origin.
+In both limits, and also away from them, we see that at extremely high-temperature the Euclidean action $S_3/T$ is independent of temperature.

 Therefore, for all cases where $S_3/T$ happens to be numerically large, the system -- if it finds itself in $\phi_*(T)$ -- will like to stay in the local minimum for larger and larger temperatures.
 We call this phase a phase of \textit{super-heating}.